Radio Frequency Identification Is Revolutionizing Medication Management

 In pharmacies, RFID technology can expand the capabilities of health care providers and ensure optimal medication management while freeing up more time for pharmacists to directly care for patients.
 Countless aspects of RFID can be easily applied in pharmacies and in specialty centers across health care systems, especially regarding inventory control, speeding up receiving and reconciliation, and ensuring prescription accuracy.3

-RFID allows for automatic analysis of pharmacy inventory without the use of manual counting, which can be a labor-intensive and time-consuming process.
+RFID enables automatic analysis of pharmacy inventory without manual counting, which can be labor-intensive and time-consuming.
 Each medication product can be affixed with an RFID tag so pharmacists can precisely track inventory, with RFID technology able to automatically initiate reorder processes and minimize the risk of a medication shortage.
 Further, RFID tags can notify pharmacists when a medication is approaching expiration or has been recalled, allowing for prompt stock rotation and reducing financial losses.3

 Incorporating RFID can also revolutionize patient safety, which is always paramount in pharmacy operations.
 RFID ensures medications are authentic in real-time, mitigating the threat of counterfeit products entering the pharmacy workflow.
 RFID allows for pharmacy workflows to be optimized at every level through the automation of countless manual tasks, including the automatic updating of a patient’s electronic health record when a prescription is filled and streamlining the dispensing process.3

 RFID can optimize pharmacy operations at every level, from ensuring proper storage parameters for biologics and vaccines to creating a digital history of drug access to deter diversion and support compliance.
-Experts across the health care spectrum, including Arpit Mehta, PharmD, MPH, MHA, CPEL, director of pharmacy at Allegheny General Hospital, have spoken to the utility of RFID technology and the potential for it to revolutionize pharmacy operations.3,4
+Experts across the health care spectrum, including Arpit Mehta, PharmD, MPH, MHA, CPEL, director of pharmacy at Allegheny Health Network, have spoken to the utility of RFID technology and its potential to revolutionize pharmacy operations.3,4

 “[RFID] technology can help us focus on what's important without truly worrying about…the labor or the staff that's needed to do that work safely,” he said in an interview with Pharmacy Times.
 “Technology helps to supplement how we do what we do, safely and effectively, for our patients.”4